TormodLandet/Ocellaris/documentation/user_guide/user_guide.rst

 Some errors that are easy to make when writing a YAML input file:

 - Boleans in YAML are written all lower case  (:code:`true, false`) unlike in Python where the first letter is upper case (:code:`True, False`).
+It can be easier to use the alternatives :code:`on` or :code:`off` so this confusion is avoided.
 - The value ``5e-3`` is a string in YAML while ``5.0e-3`` is a float.
 - Indentation is significant, just like in Python